Nearly every household today has a vacuum cleaner at home that people tend to neglect its history, and I often wondered, how did it all start?

 In 1969, the first self-propelled vacuums manufactured by Hoover were introduced to the market.

-James Dyson’s idea of a bag-less vacuum came about after being frustrated with his bagged vacuum cleaner that was always losing suction power.
-In 1978 he built the first of more than 5000 prototypes (5,127 to be exact) and he needed 5 years in order to perfect his Dual Cyclone technology.
+James Dyson’s idea of a bag-less vacuum came about after being frustrated with his bagged vacuum cleaner constantly losing suction power.
+In 1978 he built the first of more than 5000 prototypes (5,127 to be exact), and he needed five years to perfect his Dual Cyclone technology.

 The Cordless Vacuum

-Just when you think you’ve seen it all, a young British inventor comes along and shocks the world with a vacuum made from recycled cardboard called the Ev.
-Jake Tyler an industrial design student at Loughborough University who was working on his final-year degree project got the idea of using recycled corrugated cardboard to reduce waste in manufacturing vacuum cleaners.
+Jake Tyler, an industrial design student at Loughborough University who was working on his final-year degree project, got the idea of using recycled corrugated cardboard to reduce waste in manufacturing vacuum cleaners.

 - Science Museum / Science & Society Picture Library, www.scienceandsociety.co.uk